-Sharp announced the low-end Aquos Sense 2 on 3rd October 2018, and AU by KDDI were the first to officially announce it just nine days later, codenamed SHV43, scheduled for release in early November.
+Sharp announced the low-end Aquos sense2 on 3rd October 2018, and AU by KDDI were the first to officially announce it just nine days later, codenamed SHV43, releasing it in early November.

 The display panel being an IGZO with the touch sensors built-in, this not only leads to energy savings but also allows smooth use with wet hands.